rclone/rclone/MANUAL.md

 ### Options

 ```
-  -a, --auto-filename   Get the file name from the url and use it for destination file path
+  -a, --auto-filename   Get the file name from the URL and use it for destination file path
   -h, --help            help for copyurl
+      --stdout          Write the output to stdout rather than a file
 ```

 See the [global flags page](https://rclone.org/flags/) for global options not listed here.